kaiiam/amazon-continuation/README.md

 # amazon-continuation
-A new look at the Amazon Continuum Metagenomes
+A new look at the [Amazon Continuum Metagenomes project](http://amazoncontinuum.org/)

 Author: ``Kai Blumberg``